 One of my favourite Belgian gardens, the water gardens of Annevoie opens this year on Easter Sunday with a chocolate Easter Egg hunt.
 Entrance fee €8.20.
 More info here.

 A delightful and calm place to walk around and enjoy the water, the plants and the peace.
 The Japanese cherries should be in full bloom over Easter.
 Entrance fee €5.
 More info here.

 Ooidonk Castle Garden Fair

 During Easter weekend 2018, the annual “Lifestyle Garden Fair” will take place in the park of Ooidonk Castle in Deinze, East Flanders.
 Lovers of gardens, nature and home decoration will find more than 100 exhibitors of plants, forgotten vegetables, regional products, furniture, home & garden decoration, garden antiques, and more.
 Open 10:00 to 18:30.
 Entrance fee €8.50.
 More information here.

 Castle Freyr Gardens

-The castle and gardens are open from Easter Sunday and throughout the year, so you can enjoy the walled terraced gardens, the fountains, the 300-year old orange trees, 6 km of hornbeam hedge mazes etc. Entrance fee €8.50.
+As far as I know, nothing special is planned for Easter, but the castle and gardens are open from Easter Sunday so you can enjoy the walled terraced gardens, the fountains, the 300-year old orange trees, 6 km of hornbeam hedge mazes etc. Entrance fee €8.50.
 More info here.

 In Flemish Brabant province near Haacht, this beautifully landscaped arboretum containts 2,000 trees and shrubs.
 Its speciality is its 192 species of Magnolia.
 It opens this year on Easter Sunday.
 Entrance fee €5.
 More info here.